Advent-of-q/2021/docs/08-seven-segment-search.md

 sw:"abcdefg"  / signal wires
 ```
 but the submarine permutes them, for example signalling `"bg"` instead of `"cf"`.
-We can represent this permutation as indexes into `sw`, that is permutations of `til 7`.
+We can represent this permutation as indexes into `sw`; that is, permutations of `til 7`.
 The canonical (unpermuted) mapping is thus `0 1 2 3 4 5 6`.